2009 International Rally of Nations

-The International Rally of Nations is an international Rally event held in México for the first time in 2009.
+The International Rally of Nations is an international rally event held in Mexico for the first time in 2009.

 According to the organization, "the idea of this event is to bring the emotional side of the Olympic Games or the world cup to the automobile world with the possibility of several teams per country."
 The idea for the event came after the Rally Mexico was not included in the 2009 World Rally Championship due to the rotation system.

 The event was won by Spain's Xavier Pons and Daniel Solà, with the two drivers amassing a total of 1067.5 points.

 Format

 This Rally has a special format since, unlike other rallies, time will not be added stage by stage.
 Each Special Stage will give points to the top 16 drivers.
 A team representing a nation will consist of two cars and the points scored by each driver will be added together to determine the Nations Champion.